Nebulized/SM64coopdx-Linux-Auto-Compiler/README.md

 sudo pacman -S base-devel python sdl2 glew zlib-devel libcurl-devel
 ```

-### Usage Documentation
+### Usage
-All the input necesary is documented when the scripts ask you
+* All the input necesary is documented when the scripts ask you
-Note: If your wondering where does the coopdx folder appear well it appears in the home directory
+* Note: If your wondering where does the coopdx folder appear well it appears in the home directory